SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 #### If apple Continuity did not worked try logout and login again on all your devices your hackintosh too
 #### OpenCore Guide https://dortania.github.io/oc-laptop-guide/
 #### To get right click to work go to touchpad settings in (Secondary click) choose (click in bottom right corner)
+#### You need to disable SystemProfilerMemoryFixup.kext if you wanna enter recovery mode or you will get kernel panic

 ## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (MacBook pro 16,1)
 ## &#x1F34F;   UPDATES 14.06.2020-OpenCore